Blackout-Technologies/btnexus-node-python/README.md

 |Runs on|Python 3.6+|
 |State|`Stable`|

+# VERSION 4
+Version 4 changed the protocol to socketIO - Therefore it only works with **Dynamic Davinci**

+*An old version of the Node is still available in btNodeV3*

 # Known Issues
 Since Version 3.1 Node automatically reconnect on an Error.
 That means any occurring error causes a reconnect. **KeyboardInterupt is an Error.
 If you want to terminate your script use `ctrl + Alt Gr + \`**